 Movie Last Viewed: The Hogfather

 Latest Fiction/Comic Release: Last

-What I’m Working On: Primarily tie-in games work, original comics, short stories, and novels.
+What I’m Working On: Primarily tie-in games work, original comics, and novels.